magomimmo/modern-cljs/doc/tutorial-13.md

 ## The magic of the Don't Repeat Yourself principle

 Here we are.
-We reached the point.
+We reached this point.
 Let's see if the magic works.

 Open the `login.cljs` file from the `src/cljs/modern-cljs/` directory and start by first adding the `modern-cljs.login.validators` namespace